autobib/serde_bibtex/README.md

 # WARNING
 This crate is under active development and the public API may change substantially on every minor version change.
-The deserialization API is relatively stable, but serialization is not yet implemented and some of the publicly-exposed internal state may change.
+The (de)serialization API is relatively stable, but some of the publicly-exposed internal state may change, particularly concerning the handling of errors.
 Until this is stabilized, use at your own risk!

 # Serde bibtex